Automattic/jetpack/readme.txt

 * Enhancement: Update kses with Markdown
 * Enhancement: Adding keyboard accessibility to sharing buttons config page
 * Enhancement: Pull WordPress testing bits from the new official git mirror at WordPress.org
-* Bugfix: Widget Visibility
+* Bug Fix: Widget Visibility
-* Bugfix: Revisions box in Custom CSS
+* Bug Fix: Revisions box in Custom CSS
-* Bugfix: Fix several bugs in the WordPress Posts Widget so that it correctly updates
+* Bug Fix: Fix several bugs in the WordPress Posts Widget so that it correctly updates
-* Bugfix: Limit Login Attempts no longer generates false positives from xmlrpc.
+* Bug Fix: Limit Login Attempts no longer generates false positives from xmlrpc.
-* Bugfix: Clear max_posts transient on theme switch.
+* Bug Fix: Clear max_posts transient on theme switch.
-* Bugfix: Lower priority of sync to allow all CPTs to be registered.
+* Bug Fix: Lower priority of sync to allow all CPTs to be registered.
-* Bugfix: Contact form fields emailed in correct order.
+* Bug Fix: Contact form fields emailed in correct order.

 * Other bugfixes and enhancements at https://github.com/Automattic/jetpack/commits/2.9